-Another resource for readers seeking to manage change in a gender-inclusive way and for those aiming to promote gender equality in their organization through a planned organizational change strategy.
+Managing change in a gender-inclusive way and promoting gender equality through organizational change strategy

 Numerous academic books, articles, and case studies have been published on organizational change and on the ever popular change management theories and approaches widely familiar in business management.
 They all contribute to the search for improved management processes and while they may allow highly diverse perspectives they are all based on human behaviour and social interactions.
 Though useful in their own right, many remain quite gender blind to gender relations and how the latter influence human behaviour in organization.